zuqini/billrift-server/README.md

   - groupId : Number

 ### Endpoints
-pass in idToken as query to all of the endpoints to authenticate
+pass in idToken as `authToken=<token>` in header to all of the endpoints to authenticate
 #### Groups
 `GET /groups` - Get the list of group objects. --DONE
 `POST /group?name={groupName}` - add a new group to the user --DONE